dajat/Cloud_SOC/README.md

 ## Introduction

-In this project, I build a mini honeynet in Azure and ingest log sources from various resources into a Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
-I measured some security metrics in the insecure environment for 24 hours, apply some security controls to harden the environment, measure metrics for another 24 hours, then show the results below.
-The metrics we will show are:
+In this project, I established a miniature honeynet infrastructure within the Azure environment.
+I have ingested log data from diverse sources into a centralized Log Analytics workspace.
+This resource was harnessed by Microsoft Sentinel to generate attack maps, trigger real-time alerts, and effectively manage security incidents.
+The methodology employed in this endeavor consisted of two distinct phases.
+Initially, I conducted a comprehensive 24-hour security metric assessment within the less-than-ideal security environment.
+Subsequently, I implemented a series of robust security controls to fortify the environment.
+After another 24-hour period, we observed and analyzed the following pivotal security metrics:

 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)